webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

   });
 ```

-When we'd need 2 uniform buffers per thing we want to draw
+When we need 2 uniform buffers per thing we want to draw

 ```js
 -  // create a buffer for the uniform values